viaeurope/iso3166-countries/README.md

 # ISO3166::Countries

-This gem is heavily inspired by [hexorx/countries](https://github.com/hexorx/countries).
-Due to lack of maintenance of the original gem, we decided to make our own gem based on iso.org data.
+~~This gem is heavily inspired by [hexorx/countries](https://github.com/hexorx/countries).
+Due to lack of maintenance of the original gem, we decided to make our own gem based on iso.org data.~~

+We've decided to stop maintaining this gem and move back to https://github.com/countries/countries/.

 ## Installation